Simmons Bank Liberty Stadium: Other former tenants

 From 1978 to 1980, the Memphis Rogues of the North American Soccer League called the stadium home.
 The playing surface is somewhat smaller than that generally favored by soccer, but that sport adapts to smaller playing surfaces better than some others (the preferred width of a soccer pitch is 70 to 80 yards, but the rules allow for a pitch as narrow as 50 yards wide).
 Like the Southmen, the Rogues seemingly did fairly well in a league that wasn't doing all that well as a whole.
 Despite their success, the team moved to Calgary, although this move was due more to the owner, Nelson Skalbania, a Canadian businessman, wanting to move the team to his home country.

 One of the more interesting events held in the stadium was an exhibition Major League Baseball game involving the Atlanta Braves and Milwaukee Brewers during the 1975 season.
 The game was sponsored by the Memphis Blues minor league team.
 The right-field fence was only 174 ft from home plate, about 125 ft shorter than the dimensions of most major league parks.

+Concerts

 Future

-As of 2021, it is considered highly unlikely that there will be a permanent NFL franchise in the stadium or in the city.
-The stadium is more than adequate for the Tigers, a team which is currently playing in one of the larger stadiums in its current conference, the American Athletic Conference.
-The Liberty Bowl game is well-attended and averages crowds just under the stadium's maximum capacity.
-There are a variety of factors that play into the city's prospects, including:

-Memphis is considered to be in the Titans’ market under the current television agreements in the NFL.
-Also, while Memphis is the 25th-largest city in the United States, it has always been only a medium-sized television market (currently 44th), as the surrounding suburbs and rural areas are far smaller in population than the city proper.
-Its per capita income is less than is customary for a market that is usually under consideration for expansion or relocation of an existing team.